 If your dog finds joy in rolling in every puddle of mud they come across, you'll need to bathe them more often than if your dog avoids raindrops like the plague.
 Owners that allow their dogs to sleep in their bed with them often bathe their dogs more frequently than others.
 Dogs that spend a lot of time hiking or working dogs that spend time outdoors might need bathing more often than dogs whose jobs consist of "lap warmer" and "cuddle bug."

 What You'll Need to Bathe Your Dog

 As you'll learn further below, brushing is crucial both before and after you give your dog a bath.
 Your dog's coat type determines what comb or brush will work best for detangling or de-shedding — to learn which brush type will be best for your dog's coat, read our article Caring for Your Dog's Coat: Brushing, Combing, and Mats.

 Use a shampoo formulated specifically for dogs.
 Avoid using human shampoos as these have too high of an acidity level for your dog's skin and coat.
 The pH balance of human skin is different from your dog's, and shampoos made for us can dry out their skin and coat and cause irritation from scents and other chemicals.
 Dish soaps should also be avoided unless advised by your veterinarian for specific reasons, such as grease or oil-based toxins or sap.
-Read more about what shampoos to avoid in this article.
+Read more about what shampoos to use and avoid in this article.